Ottawa Event Calendar

 This park is a major site for the Canadian Tulip Festival each May, Canada Day on July 1 and sometimes for Winterlude (first three weekends in February) as well.
 Beautiful views.

-- Look west at Parliament Hill, the Library of Parliament, down to the Rideau Canal, along the Ottawa River, over to the Canadian Museum of Civilization / Gatineau Hills, or across the street to the National Gallery of Canada, Notre Dame Basilica, U.S. Embassy and more!
+- Look west at Parliament Hill, the Library of Parliament, down to the Rideau Canal, along the Ottawa River, over to the Canadian Museum of History (formerly the Canadian Museum of Civilization) / Gatineau Hills, or across the street to the National Gallery of Canada, Notre Dame Basilica, U.S. Embassy and more!

 - See the foundations of the house of Colonel By (builder of the Rideau Canal) in the park, as well as his statue overlooking the locks.